Superrehtard/old_diaspora_wiki/Report-a-bug.md

 clarification and/or more information to the **existing** bug.

 3. If not, create a new bug via the "new issue" tab once you've logged in.

-Best practices for bug reporting: see [this](http://www.webmproject.org/code/bug-reporting/) and [this](http://geekswithblogs.net/srkprasad/archive/2004/10/06/12224.aspx)